William P. Merrill: Career

 Upon his ordination in 1890, Merrill became pastor of Trinity Presbyterian Church in Chestnut Hill, Pennsylvania, where he served until 1895.
 From 1895 until 1911, he served as pastor of the Sixth Presbyterian Church of Chicago.
 There he met his wife Clara (née Helmer).
 In 1911, Merrill was called to the Brick Presbyterian Church in New York City, where he served as pastor until 1938, when the merger with the Park Avenue Church took place and he resigned to become pastor emeritus.

-Merrill was named the first president on the Church Peace Union, an organization of religious, academic, and political leaders aimed at promoting pacifism.
+Merrill was named the first president of the Church Peace Union, an organization of religious, academic, and political leaders aimed at promoting pacifism.
 His 1914 sermon titled "The Making of Peace" was hailed by Andrew Carnegie as "...one of the greatest sermons on peace that he had ever heard."
 Merrill was offered the presidency of Union Theological Seminary in 1917, but declined.
 He was elected Moderator of the Presbytery of New York in 1940, a position he held until 1942.

 Merrill died June 19, 1954, in New York City, and is buried at Woodlawn Cemetery, in the Bronx.